vaab/colour/README.rst

     False

-When choosing a pick key, you should closely consider if you want your color to be consistent between runs (this is NOT the case with the last exemple), or consistent with the content of your object if its a mutable object.
+When choosing a pick key, you should closely consider if you want your color to be consistent between runs (this is NOT the case with the last example), or consistent with the content of your object if it is a mutable object.

 Default value of ``pick_key`` and ``picker`` ensures that the same color will be attributed to same object between different run on different computer for